willbush/CodingKata/Java/huffmanCodes/README.md

 #Huffman Codes

 This is a Java implementation of Huffman encoding as described in Introduction to Algorithms 3rd edition (aka CLRS) in section 16.3.
+For an understanding of how the Huffman algorithm works please see that book or other online tutorials.

 Example input:
 ```